 When a reputable academic press initiates a request, the Institute may make a subvention to support the publication of manuscripts, if funds are available.
 Similarly, the Institute will consider a subvention to support a scholarly or artistic sound or video recording upon request by the producer.
-Please contact the Institute office (Pat Base at 631-5730 or email@example.com) for guidelines and information when a publisher or producer requests a subvention.
+Please contact the Institute office (Stephanie Hasse at 631-5730 or firstname.lastname@example.org) for guidelines and information when a publisher or producer requests a subvention.
 You must have a contract from the publisher before ISLA will negotiate with them.
 The typical range for a book subvention is from $1,000 to $3,000.

-ISLA will provide up to $1,200 to cover indexing or copyediting costs for faculty book projects.
+ISLA will provide up to $1,000 to cover indexing costs for faculty book projects.

-These funds must be used to hire a professional editor/indexer.
+These funds must be used to hire a professional indexer.

-- Please supply information about the indexing or editing services you are using in your proposal.
+- Please supply budget justification and information about the indexing service you are using in your proposal.

-- Limit: one indexing and/or copyediting grant per book and academic year.
+- Limit: one indexing grant per book and academic year.

 - Recipients of publication support must acknowledge ISLA in the final product.